Maastricht Gravitational Inspiration Curriculum (MaGIC)

 An all-in summer course for teachers, on the physics of the Einstein Telescope and how to effectively teach this in upper high school physics classes.

 Since the first discovery of gravitational waves in 2015, gravitational wave detectors around the world have opened a treasure trove of the Universe!
-The Einstein Telescope, the next generation detector, is about to be built and will make Europe the heart of scientific discoveries.
+The next generation detectors, such as the Einstein Telescope, is about to be built and will make Europe the heart of scientific discoveries.

 The topics covered in the MaGIC Summer school